Free standard shipping on orders over $99*

 5) How Do You Want to Turn the Fireplace On?

-You are not just choosing a handheld remote — you are choosing how the fireplace operates every day.
+You are not just choosing a remote — you are choosing how you will interact with the fireplace every time you use it.

 Manual Control

-You operate the fireplace directly at the unit using the control knob.
+You turn the fireplace on and off at the unit using the control knob.

 • Most affordable option